 The ever-changing tale

-Recalling the earlier days of The GUIDON in 1970, Dayrit reflected on his experiences as a sports writer before technology came into play.
+Recalling the earlier days of The GUIDON in the late 1960s, Dayrit reflected on his experiences as a sports writer before technology came into play.
 “I’d be up in the bleachers with my piece of paper, it would be split into two columns and I would note down the scores.
 At the end of it, you would have a narrative of the game,” he said.

 Over time, modern media paved the way for sports coverage to evolve.
 Cruz mentioned the influence of his former editor, Roberto Andres, who led initiatives to cover all matches despite limited resources.